- Apply – there’s no fee!

 Competitive Merit Scholarship

 The Avila University MBA Program in Kansas City also offers competitive merit scholarships.
-The scholarship will be granted to new students, never before enrolled in the program.
+The scholarship will be granted to new students seeking business degrees, never before enrolled in the program.
 Students who wish to be considered must complete the GMAT prior to admission.

 Minimum Criteria to be considered for the competitive Scholarship: